Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - If a committee member is a candidate for evaluation by that committee (i.e., up for promotion review by CCAPT, intention to apply for a sabbatical to be reviewed by CSL, or review as a chair or director by CECD), they must take a leave of absence for that academic year.

 - Temporary and permanent leaves of absence are addressed in the same manner outlined for the CAC above (See Article II, Section C.), with one exception.
-Specifically, if alternates are exhausted, the secretary of the CA shall solicit additional nominations from the chairs and directors of the units, with selections made by the dean in consultation with the chair of the committee in question.
+Specifically, if alternates are exhausted, the secretary of the CA shall solicit additional nominations from the chairs and directors of the units.
+If vacncies remain, these become at-large positions and may be filled by anyone on the alternate list regardless of division.

 - Faculty members with joint appointments across two divisions may choose the division in which their name will be considered in at the time of their nomination for the election, with the requirement that their appointment in the unit associated with that division is greater than or equal to 0.5 of a full-time equivalent (FTE).